Actindo-AG/Documentation/EDI/Operation/06_ManageMappingSettings.md

 4. Enter the standard encoding (for example, UTF-8) required by your business partner in the *Convert to charset (iconv)* field.
 The *DataHub exporter* need it to process the conversion.

 5. Enter your company's GLN (Global location number) in the *Sender* field.
-This information is used for the EDIFACT UNB S002 (Interchange sender) segment that is automatically filled by the exporter.
+This information is used for the EDIFACT UNB S002 (Interchange sender) segment that the exporter fills automatically.

 6. If your business partner requires it, enter the identification code qualifier in the *Sender identification code qualifier* field.

 7. Enter the GLN number of the receiver's company in the *Receiver* field.
-This information is used for the EDIFACT UNB S003 (Interchange recipient) segment that is automatically filled by the exporter.
+This information is used for the EDIFACT UNB S003 (Interchange recipient) segment that the exporter fills automatically.

 8. Click the [SAVE] button.
    The *Exporter definitions* view is displayed.